Phosphorus-31 nuclear magnetic resonance

 Phosphorus-31 NMR spectroscopy is an analytical chemistry technique that uses nuclear magnetic resonance (NMR) to study chemical compounds that contain phosphorus.
-Phosphorus is commonly found in organic compounds and coordination complexes (as phosphines), making it useful to measure 31P NMR spectra routinely.
+Phosphorus is commonly found in organic compounds and coordination complexes (as phosphines), making it useful to measure 31- NMR spectra routinely.
 Solution 31P-NMR is one of the more routine NMR techniques because 31P has an isotopic abundance of 100% and a relatively high gyromagnetic ratio.
 The 31P nucleus also has a spin of 1/2, making spectra relatively easy to interpret.
 The only other highly sensitive NMR-active nuclei spin 1/2 that are monoisotopic (or nearly so) are 1H and 19F.

 Operational aspects

-With a gyromagnetic ratio 40.5% of that for 1H, 31P NMR signals are observed near 202 MHz on an 11.7-Tesla magnet (used for 500 MHz 1H NMR measurements).
-Chemical shifts are referenced to 85% phosphoric acid, which is assigned the chemical shift of 0, with positive shifts to low field/high frequency.
+With a gyromagnetic ratio 40.5% of that for 1H, 31P-NMR signals are observed near 202 MHz on an 11.7-Tesla magnet (used for 500 MHz 1H-NMR measurements).
+Chemical shifts are typically referenced to 85% phosphoric acid, which is assigned the chemical shift of 0, and appear at positive values (downfield of the standard).
 Due to the inconsistent nuclear Overhauser effect, integrations are not useful.
 Most often, spectra are recorded with protons decoupled.

 Applications in chemistry

 31P-NMR spectroscopy is useful to assay purity and to assign structures of phosphorus-containing compounds because these signals are well resolved and often occur at characteristic frequencies.
 Chemical shifts and coupling constants span a large range but sometimes are not readily predictable.
-The Gutmann-Beckett method uses Et3PO in conjunction with 31P NMR-spectroscopy to assess the Lewis acidity of molecular species.
+The Gutmann-Beckett method uses Et3PO in conjunction with 31P-NMR spectroscopy to assess the Lewis acidity of molecular species.

 Chemical shifts

-The ordinary range of chemical shifts ranges from about δ250 to −δ250, which is much wider than typical for 1H NMR.
-Unlike 1H NMR spectroscopy, 31P NMR shifts are primarily not determined by the magnitude of the diamagnetic shielding, but are dominated by the so-called paramagnetic shielding tensor (unrelated to paramagnetism).
+The ordinary range of chemical shifts ranges from about δ250 to −δ250, which is much wider than typical for 1H-NMR.
+Unlike 1H-NMR spectroscopy, but similar to most other nuclei, 31P-NMR shifts are primarily not determined by the magnitude of the diamagnetic shielding, but are dominated by the so-called paramagnetic shielding tensor (unrelated to paramagnetism).
 The paramagnetic shielding tensor, σp, includes terms that describe the radial expansion (related to charge), energies of excited states, and bond overlap.
 Illustrative of the effects lead to big changes in chemical shifts, the chemical shifts of the two phosphate esters (MeO)3PO (δ2.1) and (t-BuO)3PO (δ-13.3).
 More dramatic are the shifts for phosphine derivatives H3P (δ-240), (CH3)3P (δ-62), (i-Pr)3P (δ20), and (t-Bu)3P (δ61.9).